Band Press Kits

 Band Press Kits are an integral part of any musicians band or music career.
 Sometimes they are referred to as media kits, promo packs or an artist bio.
 Band Press Kits are used for music promotion, music publicity, booking agents, and band promotion.

 In the music business, the folder that contains your photo, bio, press clippings and demo tape/CD, is called your press kit or press package.
 This same package goes to record companies, agents, attorneys and the media.
 So it better look good and contain everything you need others to know—without giving them a week's worth of reading materials.
 Basically, you would send your press kit and demo to a venue if you want to secure a gig or show for your band.
 Press Kits are also given to booking agents to book your band or act.
 They go to Reporters, Media people, Public Relations Firms, Record Company A&R Executives, Booking Agents, Club Owners, etc. They would take a copy of your press kit and demo and decide if they want your indie music act.
 Its your press kit that represents the band to these people before they meet you in person, and your press kit is in part greatly responsible for their decision to take the next step or pass on the band.
+With so much riding on the artist press kit its important to get it right.
+As someone who has read through countless press packages and listened to hundreds of demos, my focus is very specific — I'm listening for great songs and I want to know about the artist.
+Unfortunately, I don't have time to read a book of miscellaneous press clippings and scattered information, and that's often what unsigned artists send in.
+I listen to about four songs on the demo, and look through the bio, equipment list, song list, gig sheet, photo's and pages of info/clips in each press kit.
+That's it.

 It seems amazing how many people put insignificant material in the front of the press kit, but if you page through to the end, you find out that this unsigned band opened for several major acts, they pre-sell 200 tickets a show in their local area, their music is being played on 15 CMJ stations and two commercial stations, they have press from local papers and music magazines, their e-mail database of fans is 5,000 and they've sold over 5,000 CDs on CDBaby.com, Amazon.com and more on the road.
 Don't bury this info at the back of your press kit!!!